ManiRajan1/Project_repositories/README.md

 The folder project utilities includes the logic necessary to create a report

-The report template has the jinja2 template of the resultant html and an example of the report.
+The report template has the jinja2 template of the resultant html and an example of the report [Download](https://github.com/ManiRajan1/Project_repositories/edit/PM_Rest_API_handler/report_templates/test_report_example.html)

 ### Section 2: